CornellDB/db_practicum/README.md

 ```

 ## General Instructions
+### Java version
+We will be using Java 18 for this assignment.
+Make sure to download and install the correct Java version, and set
+`JAVA_HOME` accordingly.
 ### Your first commit
 Edit the `config.properties` file and set the `TEAM_NAME` part with your team's name.
 Next, set the `DELIVERABLE`
 variable to `1`.
 Keep in mind to update the latter in every deliverable, so the produced jars have the correct names.